TinaGanjipour/antibody-difficulty-thesis/README.md

 - Start from SAbDab metadata export and the non-redundant set.
 - Filter to X-ray structures ≤ 3.0 Å resolution.
 - Filter deposition dates to reduce overlap with model training data (see thesis for the exact cutoff used).
-- Create a sample sheet of (PDB ID, heavy chain ID, light chain ID) triplets and associated metadata.
+- Create a sample sheet of (PDB ID, heavy chain ID, light chain ID) triplets and associated metadata using ANARCI (Chothia numbering).

 ### 2) Experimental structure fetch + validation
 - Download mmCIF files from the wwPDB / RCSB distribution.